Caspian Airlines Flight 7908: Investigation

 Armenian President Serzh Sargsyan announced on 15 July that a governmental commission had been set up to investigate the crash.
 It would be headed by Vice Prime Minister Armen Gevorgyan.

 Iranian officials blamed the crash on technical reasons.
 It was claimed that the main reason of the accident was an engine failure and destruction due to a bird strike, which resulted in a fire which led to a loss of control and crash of the airplane.

 On 23 December 2014 a chronology of events was published: During the climb to the altitude of 9700 m the crew sent a message about a fire in the number one engine.
 The climb was stopped at 8700 m.
 The airplane, three minutes before the crash, made a turn of 270 degrees then started to descend rapidly with a high vertical speed of about 70 m per second.
 16 minutes after takeoff, the Tu-154M, at high speed, collided with the ground in a field near the village of Jannatabad, approximately 120 km from the Khomeini airport.
 The aircraft was destroyed upon impact.
 At the scene of the disaster a crater formed whose depth was approximately 10 m.
-The Commission found that it was the destruction of the low pressure compressor in the number one engine that scattered debris and damaged the fuselage and fuel lines causing the spread of a fast fire.
+The Commission found that it was the destruction of the low pressure compressor in the number one engine that scattered debris and damaged the fuselage and fuel lines causing the rapid spread of fire.

 A final accident report was likely released by the Iranian authorities in 2011, although it did not come to wider attention until it was partially translated into English in 2019.
 The report found that the accident had been caused by fatigue failure of the first stage rotor of the low pressure compressor in engine No. 1, that resulted in the rotor disc disintegrating.
 Fragments from the rotor disc destroyed engine No. 1, severed the No. 1 and No. 3 hydraulic systems, and partially severed the fuel lines to engine No. 2.
 Hot components and hydraulic fluid ignited fuel spilling from the damaged fuel lines, and rapidly caused a large fire in the tail section of the plane.
 This fire, in turn, destroyed rods that actuated the rear control surfaces (elevators and rudder) resulting in the pilots losing control of the aircraft.

 Prior to the accident the aircraft manufacturer, Tupolev, had released a service bulletin requiring more stringent testing of low pressure compressor components.
 However, this was only provided in Russian to Russian operators.
 Six days after the crash of EP-CPG, Tupolev released equivalent service bulletins to all operators.